-Carbohydrates when bulking are much different than the average 2,000 calorie diet.
+Carbohydrates when bulking are much different than the average 2,000 calorie diet, especially as a bodybuilder.
 On a bulk, you are typically in a surplus with everything.
 This includes fats and proteins.
 It is often recommended that when trying to gain weight, carbohydrates should make up about 40% of your total caloric intake.

 Carbs and Cutting

 Again, when cutting, your intake is going to look different than the average 2,000 calorie diet.
 Carbohydrates are going to be cut down depending on your goals.
 Protein and fats are typically raised slightly to suppress hunger, while carbs are cut.